PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 04:34:08
+Last updated: 2024-04-07 04:34:47
+Random Quote: Man: "Hello, sir.
+Can I talk to you?"
-Random Quote: Animal instinct.
-When faced with danger, seek refuge in the herd. - Seong Gi-hun
+Gi-hun: "I don't believe in Jesus." - Seong Gi-hun